xpack/web-doxygen/website/docs/api/classes/outputcodeintf.md

 <tr class="doxyMemberIndexDescription">
 <td class="doxyMemberIndexDescriptionLeft"></td>
 <td class="doxyMemberIndexDescriptionRight">
-<p>Helper template class which defers all methods of <a href="/web-doxygen/docs/api/classes/outputcodeintf">OutputCodeIntf</a> to an existing object of the templated type. <a href="/web-doxygen/docs/api/classes/outputcodedefer/#details">More...</a></p>
+Helper template class which defers all methods of <a href="/web-doxygen/docs/api/classes/outputcodeintf">OutputCodeIntf</a> to an existing object of the templated type. <a href="/web-doxygen/docs/api/classes/outputcodedefer/#details">More...</a>
 </td>
 </tr>
 <tr class="doxyMemberIndexSeparator">